Developers: How to add MPE Capability

 Regardless of the details of the spec, the main work is:

-1) routing each incoming Per-Note channel to its own voice, listening only for the above 5 per-note messages, and
+1) routing each incoming Per-Note channel to its own voice, listening only for the above 5 per-note messages (Note On, Note Off, Pitch Bend, CC74 and Channel Pressure/Aftertouch), and

-Note the following text on the above-referenced page:
+Note the following text on the above-linked page:

-"Most MPE-compatible MPE synths do not implement a Common channel, instead applying all received messages other than the five per-note messages, regardless of the channel on which they are received, as Common and therefore applying to all notes."
+"Most MPE-compatible MPE synths do not implement a Common Channel, instead applying all received messages other than the five per-note messages, regardless of the channel on which they are received, as Common and therefore applying to all voices."

-Note that some DAWs (like Ableton Live) reassign all received messages to the track's assigned MIDI channel, thereby preventing MPE plug-ins from receiving the necessary multiple channels.
+Note that a few DAWs including Ableton Live reassign all received messages to the track's assigned MIDI channel, thereby preventing MPE plug-ins from receiving the necessary multiple channels.

 If you have any questions, you're welcome to contact me.